 Koala is the leading mattress in a box brand in Australia.
 It’s hugely popular and has loads of people who love it.

 Part of the attraction of Koala used to be that it was made in Australia, but unfortunately this is no longer the case.
+The best mattress made in Australia is Dusk & Dawn, which you can read about here, or shop here.

 Here’s what you’ll find inside this Koala Mattress Review: